 Preparing for Your Procedure

 - Stop smoking for six weeks minimum before and after your tummy tuck.
 Nicotine has a direct effect on wound healing, and the size of the incision for this surgery can be severely impacted by cigarette use.
-In addition, smoking can increase your risk for complications related to the anesthesia you will receive for the procedure.
+In addition, smoking can increase your risk for complications related to the anesthesia you’ll receive for the procedure.

 - Provide a list of your prescription and over-the-counter medications, as well as any supplements you are currently taking.
 Some substances can increase bleeding during and after your procedure.
 Dr. Barrett will want you to avoid blood-thinning medications, nonsteroidal anti-inflammatories and supplements like vitamin E for at least one week before surgery for this reason.